-- 22. Conditionally.
-NCSMC would argue that raising the next generation often with limited resources and support would be enough of a 'condition'.
-The harshness of the system & the cost of meeting the mutual obligations demands impinges upon care and family functioning. - 23.
-Part-time study assistance to be equal for single mothers as full-time study. - 24.
-Enable Jobseekers to access study assistance (immediate) - 25.
-Undertake research to understand why women don't commence or complete study to implement remedies based upon evidence. - 26.
-Support the jettison of women into work who were close to completing study e.g., women may only need to complete the 'field placement'.
+- 20. Whilst mutual obligations continue enable volunteer work for single mothers of all ages by removing the 55-plus rule. - 21.
+Abolish mutual obligations.
+NCSMC would argue that raising the next generation often with limited resources and support would be enough of a 'condition.'
+The harshness of the system & the cost of meeting the mutual obligations demands impinge on care and family functioning. - 22.
+Implement evidence-based research to address the incompletion of courses and studies for single mothers. - 23.
+Support the jettison of women into work who were close to completing their study e.g., women may only need to complete the 'field placement'.
 Some remedies would include - a.
 Productivity Placement Payment - b.
-Enable placement to be part-time and or share placement options
+Enable placement to be part-time and or share placement options - 24.
+Review the change in HECS thresholds in 2019 to ascertain the breadth of its effect on women reducing their workloads.
+The change has resulted in high effective marginal tax rates of 60%.